Ramanan Laxminarayan

 Laxminarayan was a key architect of the Affordable Medicines Facility-malaria (AMFm), an innovative financing mechanism to provide affordable, effective antimalarial drugs worldwide.
 The idea emerged from an Institute of Medicine panel chaired by economist Kenneth Arrow that called for global subsidies to ensure that artemisinin-based antimalarials were introduced to crowd out monotherapies that would result in resistance.
 Laxminarayan served on that panel and subsequently worked extensively on the design of the subsidy mechanism.
 AMFm was launched in 2008 with a commitment from British Prime Minister Gordon Brown.

-Laxminarayan is a leading global expert on understanding of antibiotic resistance as a problem of managing a shared global resource.
-Through his prolific research, active public outreach and sustained policy engagement, Laxminarayan played a central role in bringing the issue of drug resistance to the attention of leaders and policymakers worldwide and to the United Nations General Assembly in September 2016.
-His TED talk on antibiotic resistance which helped bring attention to this issue has been viewed more than a million times.
+Laxminarayan is a global expert on antibiotic resistance as a problem of managing a shared global resource.
+Through his research, public outreach and sustained policy engagement, Laxminarayan played a central role in bringing the issue of drug resistance to the attention of global leaders and policymakers, including to the United Nations General Assembly in September 2016.
+His TED talk on antibiotic resistance has been viewed more than a million times.

 During the Obama administration, Laxminarayan served on the U.S. President's Council of Advisors on Science and Technology's antimicrobial resistance working group.
 He was subsequently appointed a voting member of the U.S. Presidential Advisory Council on Combating Antimicrobial Resistance in 2016.
 He was appointed to a second term under the Trump administration.
 In 2016, he was invited to deliver the John LaMontagne Lecture at NIAID by Dr Anthony Fauci.